Universal scaling limits for spin networks via martingale methods: Acknowledgements

 \section{Acknowledgements}

-We are grateful to Pan Liming (USTC), Giampiero Bardella (Sapienza Università di Roma) and Nicola Kistler (Goethe University Frankfurt) for interesting discussions and suggestions.
-This research was partially funded by the European Research Council (ERC) under the European Union's Horizon 2020 research and innovation programme (Grant Agreement No. 694925).
+We are grateful to Pan Liming (USTC), Giampiero Bardella (Sapienza Università Ro\-ma), and Nicola Kistler (Goethe University Frankfurt) for interesting discussions and suggestions.
+This research was partially funded by European Research Council (ERC), under the European Union's Horizon 2020 research and innovation programme (Grant Agreement No. 694925).